abigailbishop/LibbyLabCellpose/README.md

   --um_per_pixel UM_PER_PIXEL
                         Micrometers per pixel.
   --update_csv UPDATE_CSV
                         If provided, code will update csv output in --dir_to_analyze.
   --edge_buffer EDGE_BUFFER
                         ROIs within this many pixels of the edge are ignored in the area, width, and height calculation.
-  --image_extension IMAGE_EXTENSION
+  --image_extensions [IMAGE_EXTENSIONS ...]
-                        Extension of the images you intend to analyze.
+                        Extensions of the images you intend to analyze.
+Case sensitive.
   --save_boundary_images
                         If present, will save pngs depicting rectangular boundaries used to calculate cell area, width, and height.
+  --plot_isodensity_map
+                        If present, will save an isodensity map of the identified cells.
+  --isodensity_map_binsize ISODENSITY_MAP_BINSIZE
+                        Size of isodensity map bins in millimeters.
+(cellpose2_env) (base) abigailbishop@vision LibbyLabCellpose %

 ```